itworks99/ebnf-intellij/README.md

 2. Click on a rule name
 3. Open the "EbnfRailroadDiagrams" tool window to see a railroad diagram of the selected rule

-### Generating Test Data

-1. Open an EBNF file in the editor
-2. Open the "EbnfTestDataGenerator" tool window
-3. Select a rule from the dropdown
-4. Click "Generate" to create sample strings that match the selected rule

 ### Validating Your Grammar

 The plugin automatically validates your grammar as you type, highlighting: